WHSnyder/Brickthrough/README.md

 * Methods involving a guess-rerender-refine approach to pose estimation or an iterative method as in this <a href="https://arxiv.org/pdf/1507.06550.pdf">human pose estimation method.</a>

 * I don't any formal training or coursework in machine learning for computer vision so I could be wrong, but from my research it seems like a fully deep-learned pipeline encompassing all 3 stages would be impractical.
 The need for fuzzy logic followed by structured 3D reasoning suggests a very messy soup of fully-connected layers and slow iteration time.
-Pieces can be completely different or could have modular similarity to one another ie: 2 2x2 bricks make a 4x2 brick.
+Pieces can be completely unique as in the engine piece used here or could have modular similarity to one another ie: 2 2x2 bricks make a 4x2 brick.
+Trying to train a network to accommodate these fundemental differences seems wrong...

 * Learning about deep learning more deeply.